mcjauregui72/CNN_MedImageClassification/README.md

 ## Chaining Models

-Chaining two models together means creating a composite model, where the first model's output becomes the input for the second model's layers.
+Chaining two models means creating a composite model, where the first model's output becomes the input for the second model's layers.
 The output of the first model in a two-model chain is not a classification, but feature vectors that help the second model's layers make a classification.
 Chaining two models results in a single model that can be trained end-to-end.
-Model chaining can be performed using the Functional API in a Keras framework, which allows for flexible connection of layers and models.
+Model chaining can be performed using the Functional API in a Keras framework.
+The Functional API enables flexible connection of layers and models.

-The considerations we had to take into account when chaining model_one and model_two included:
+We took the following into account when chaining model_one and model_two:

-1. Saving and renaming fist_model and second_model as mod_first_model and mod_second_model, because we'd need to make modifications to the original code.
+1. Saved and renamed fist_model and second_model as mod_first_model and mod_second_model, because we needed to make modifications to the original code.

-2. Removing the final, dense layer from mod_first_model because we didn't want it to generate a vector representing class probabilities.
-We wanted to use mod_first_model only as a feature extractor, allowing mod_second_model to generate the class probabilities.
+2. Removed the final, dense layer from mod_first_model because we didn't want it to generate a vector representing class probabilities.
+We used mod_first_model only as a feature extractor.
+We allowed mod_second_model to generate the class probabilities.
-    * We defined a new output layer to serve as feature extraction, mod_first_model_output = x.
+    * We defined a new output layer for feature extraction, mod_first_model_output = x.
-    * Thus, the final output of mod_first_model became the result of the Dropout layer, the layer immediately preceding the final output layer.
+    * The final output of mod_first_model became the result of the Dropout layer immediately preceding its final output layer.

-3. Because data augmentation and rescaling is necessary only in the first of two chained submodels, we removed augmentation and rescaling layers from mod_second_model.
+3. Because data augmentation and rescaling were necessary only in the first of two chained submodels, we removed augmentation and rescaling layers from mod_second_model.

-4. Removing the dropout, convolutional, and pooling layers present in second_model from mod_second_model because such layers are already present in the ResNet50 base of mod_first_model.
+4. Removed the dropout, convolutional, and pooling layers present in second_model from mod_second_model because such layers were already present in the ResNet50 base of mod_first_model.
 Not removing these custom layers risked:

-   * Over-Parameterization, which could have resulted in a model with too many parameters.
-Over-Parameterized models
+   * Over-parameterization, which could have resulted in a model with too many parameters.
+Over-parameterized models
-      * Have an increased risk of overfitting, especially on small datasets.
+      * Risk of overfitting, especially on small datasets.
-      * May require more computational resources.
+      * Require more computational resources.
-      * Can make training unstable.
+      * Make training unstable.

-   * Redundant Feature Extraction, which could have caused computational inefficiency and possible degradation of learned features, as custom layers "over-process" the features.
+   * Redundant feature extraction, which could have caused computational inefficiency and degradation of learned features, as custom layers "over-process" the features.

-   * Loss of Transfer Learning Benefits, if custom layers on top of ResNet50 had disrupted the transfer learning process.
+   * Loss of transfer learning benefits, if custom layers on top of ResNet50 had disrupted the transfer learning process.
-      * If the transfer learning process is disrupted, training essentially begins again from scrath and the benefit of pretrained weights is lost.
+      * If the transfer learning process gets disrupted, training begins again and we lose the benefit of pre-trained weights.
-      * Custom layers may not complement the ResNet50-extracted features, reducing model effectiveness.
+      * If custom layers don't complement the ResNet50-extracted features, model effectiveness drops.
       * Too many layers could undermine the pre-trained model's ability to generalize.

-   * Training Instability, which can occur when excessive layers make the model architecture deeper and more complex than necessary.
+   * Training instability, which can occur when excessive layers make the model architecture deeper and more complex than necessary.

-   * Increased Risk of Overfitting, resulting in the model memorizing the training data instead of learning generalizable patterns.
+   * Overfitting, when the model memorizes the training data instead of learning generalizable patterns.

-5. Removing second_model's Flatten layer from mod_second_model, as it was no longer necessary.
+5. Removed second_model's Flatten layer from mod_second_model, as it was no longer necessary.

-6. Defining one Dense and one Dropout layer before defining an output layer capable of producing a four-class classification.
+6. Defined one Dense and one Dropout layer before defining an output layer capable of producing a four-class classification.

-7. We defined but didn't compile and train mod_first_model and mod_second_model, because we would train them as one chained model, chained_model.
+7. Defined but did not compile and train mod_first_model and mod_second_model, instead training them as one chained model, chained_model.

-8. Chaining mod_first_model and mod_second_model by:
+8. Chained mod_first_model and mod_second_model by:

-   * Defining variable 'mod_first_model_output' to hold the feature vector output from 'mod_first_model'; mod_first_model_output = mod_first_model.output
+   * Defining variable 'mod_first_model_output' to hold the feature vector output from 'mod_first_model'; mod_first_model_output = mod_first_model.output.
-   * Passing feature vector mod_first_model_output into mod_second_model, which would take the feature vector and process it further through its own layers
+   * Passing feature vector mod_first_model_output into mod_second_model, which would take the feature vector and process it further through its layers.
-   * Defining variable 'mod_second_model_output' to hold mod_second_model's output (classification probabilities) by setting mod_second_model_output = mod_second_model(mod_first_model_output)
+   * Defining variable 'mod_second_model_output' to hold mod_second_model's output (classification probabilities) by setting mod_second_model_output = mod_second_model(mod_first_model_output).
    * Defining a new Keras model called chained_model that chains together mod_first_model and mod_second_model into one model by
-       * Setting chained_model = Model(inputs=mod_first_model.input, outputs=mod_second_model_output)
+       * Setting chained_model = Model(inputs=mod_first_model.input, outputs=mod_second_model_output),
-       * Where inputs=mod_first_model.input specifies that the input to chained_model is the same as the input to mod_first_model, and
+       * Where inputs=mod_first_model.input specified that the input to chained_model is the same as the input to mod_first_model, and
-       * Where outputs=mod_second_model_output specifies that chained_model's output is taken from mod_second_model_output,
+       * Where outputs=mod_second_model_output specified that chained_model's output is taken from mod_second_model_output,
        * Which was the output of mod_second_model after the feature vector was passed from mod_first_model.

-9. Defining mod_first_model_output as mod_first_model_model.output, effectively making mod_first_model's layers the first 'link' in the chain.
+9. Defined mod_first_model_output as mod_first_model_model.output, making mod_first_model's layers the first 'link' in the chain.

-10. Definining mod_second_model_output as mod_second_model(mod_first_model_output), to pass the first 'link's' output to the second 'link' in the chain, mod_second_model.
+10. Defined mod_second_model_output as mod_second_model(mod_first_model_output), to pass the first 'link's' output to the second 'link' in the chain, mod_second_model.

-11. Defining the output of the second link in the chain as mod_second_model_output, allowing us to define the composite model, chained_model, as Model(inputs=mod_resnet_model.input, outputs=mod_custom_cnn_output).
+11. Defined the output of the second link in the chain as mod_second_model_output, allowing us to define the composite model, chained_model, as Model(inputs=mod_resnet_model.input, outputs=mod_custom_cnn_output).

-12. Specifying optimizer = Adam(), defining a filepath to save chained_model's best model, and defining equivalent EarlyStopping and ModelCheckpoint callbacks as used previously.
+12. Specified optimizer = Adam(), defined a filepath to save chained_model's best model, and defined equivalent EarlyStopping and ModelCheckpoint callbacks as used previously.

-13. Training chained_model on the dataset training_set and setting validation_set as the validation_data.
+13. Trained chained_model on the dataset training_set and set validation_data as the validation_set.

 ## Terms Describing Model Performance